It all started in the kitchen.

-Plus, the Day Cream features humectants, like glycerin, that attracts and binds water to the skin, leaving it softer and plumper.
+Plus, the Day Cream features humectants, like glycerin, that attract and bind water to the skin, leaving it softer and plumper.

 Plus, it smells good.
 I know that fragrance isn’t the best thing for your skin, but if you like white floral scents, you’ll dig this.
 It’s a little intense when you smell it off the jar, but it doesn’t hang around the skin for long.